Marcin-Lach/javsc/diary/README.md

 	- process - runs as often as possible
 	- physics_process - This separate process is run at a capped framerate which is set in the projects physics settings (Physics → Common → Physics Ticks per Second), at 60 FPS by default.
 However, there are some important caveats to this.
 For one, the execution is not guaranteed to be at a constant rate - if too many operations take place in a single physics step it will slow down

-### Day # - enemies go to character and
-“And just when I think I've worked it out
-These pieces move and I'm back to the start”
-Lyrics: Karnivool - Umbra

 ### Day # - enemies start to hurt